adjkamel/3Dhuman_pose/README.md

 ![image](https://user-images.githubusercontent.com/50513215/122834392-6abcc800-d2e6-11eb-9479-5847163c431a.png)

 ### Training and testing
-To train the model download MatconvNet and copy the content of the folder ./train in MatconvNet/matlab then open the folder  MatconvNet/matlab with matlab and run cnn.m file.
+To train the model download [MatConvNet](https://www.vlfeat.org/matconvnet/) and copy the content of the folder ./train in MatconvNet/matlab then open the folder  MatconvNet/matlab with matlab and run cnn.m file.
 The training, testing, and validation data must be in MatconvNet/matlab/data/train, MatconvNet/matlab/data/test and MatconvNet/matlab/data/val respectively.
 The trained models iterations will be stored in MatconvNet/matlab/data/exp in .mat format.

 The designed model is trained and tested with images and 3D poses from Human3.6M dataset and a Kinect collected dataset.
 To our knowledge, most of existing methods used the Human3.6 dataset for pose estimation from RGB images.
 In order to test the model